radcamp/radcamp.github.io/AF-Biota/02_ipyrad_partI_CLI.md

 > **Note:** Again, the `./` notation indicates the current working directory.
 You can always view the current working directory with the `pwd` command (**p**rint **w**orking **d**irectory).

-## Very Important: Do not move files or directories by hand
-Once you start an assembly do not attempt to move or rename the project directory or any other intermediate files or directories. ipyrad **relies** on the location of this directory remaining the same throught the analysis for an assembly.
-If you wish to test different values for parameters such as minimum coverage or clustering threshold we provide a simple facility for branching assemblies that handles all the file management for you.
-Once you complete the intro tutorial you can see [Branching assemblies](https://ipyrad.readthedocs.io/tutorial_advanced_cli.html) for more info.

 # Input data format

 Before we get started let's take a look at what the raw data looks like.